Policies of General Applicability

 Additionally, if, in the teacher's opinion, the child needs immediate hygiene assistance, per the parent agreement, teacher assistance may be provided.

 Sign-In and Sign-Out: You must sign your child in at drop-off and out at pick-up using the checklist your teacher provides.
+Your child's teacher will inform you whether drop-off and pick-up will be indoors (in the classroom or in Fellowship Hall) or outdoors.
 To keep everyone as healthy as possible, we also ask that you attest that your students and household are healthy when you bring your family to Lilac.

 Upon arrival children will be asked to remove outdoor shoes if they are muddy, wet, or snowy, and to change into clean shoes for the duration of class.

 Timeliness: Please be sure that your child arrives at class on time—children should be at the church by 12:55 so that classes can start promptly at 1:00.
-Also, please be sure you or a designated adult are there to pick up your child by 4:00 so that the teachers can begin their clean-up.
-If the children are playing in the Church yard after class, each child must have a responsible designated adult in charge of them.
+Also, please be sure you or a designated adult are there to pick up your child by 4:00 so that the teachers can begin cleaning up their classrooms.
+All children who stay after class to play on Granger Lawn or other outdoor spaces at Asbury must have a responsible designated adult in charge of them.

 Attire: Please make sure your child is dressed appropriately.
 The teachers take the children outside often, so your children should have the appropriate outerwear for spending some time outdoors.
 For indoor play and work children should have a pair of indoor shoes or slippers with soles that can grip; our program incorporates a lot of movement!
 We also ask that you avoid commercial characters on children's clothing and bags, etc.